mihai2000q/Repertoire/README.md

 ## Get Started

-To get started on the application, you need the server and one of the platforms up and running.
+To get started on the application, you need the server, the UI and one of the platforms up and running.

+IF you have Go and Node installed, you can take the shortest route.
-To take the shortest route, you can fire the following shell script: `run-containers.sh`.
+Fire the following shell script: `startup-web.sh` or `startup-desktop.sh`.

 Otherwise, a full setup on each project has to be made (except for Desktop or Web, depending on where you prefer to host the app).

+Additionally, if you prefer to run everything in containers and not install GO or Node, you can run the `run-container.sh` script to run all the docker containers.

 ### Server